lucazulian/wechatsdk-xamarin/README.md

 # wechatsdk-xamarin

-Xamarin.Android and Xamarin.iOS WeChat SDK Binding
+Xamarin.Android and Xamarin.iOS WeChat SDK Binding - In progress
 =======

 This the Xamarin.Android and Xamarin.iOS Binding for Wechat SDK.